machingclee/machingclee.github.io/static/media/452-basic-C.80d61856.md

 └──────────────────────────────────────────────────── permissions
 ```

-Which shows that this file has mode number `0644`, with staff being `4` and with other mata data.
+Which shows that this file has mode number `0644`, with the group `staff` being `4` and with other matadata.

 In C we cannot omit `0` as it tells the compiler this number is in octal format.